Saturday Night Live season 39: Controversy

 During the season, the show came under criticism from critics (as well as African-American cast members Kenan Thompson and Jay Pharoah) for not including at least one black female cast member, a topic that was addressed on the November 2, 2013, show hosted by Kerry Washington.
 As a result, Lorne Michaels announced that the show would be holding auditions for a black female cast member, expected to join the show in January as a new featured player.
 On January 6, 2014, it was announced that UCB-NY performer Sasheer Zamata would be joining the cast as a featured player.
 She made her first appearance on January 18, 2014.

 Writers

+At the start of the season, Rob Klein (who had been writing for the show since 2007) was promoted to co-head writer, alongside Seth Meyers and Colin Jost.

+Prior to the start of the season, three new writers were hired: Claire Mulaney, younger sister of former writer John Mulaney; Mikey Day, a member of The Groundlings and cast member on MTV's Wild 'n Out; and Michael Che, a stand-up comic who had guest written for five episodes in season 38, was hired as a full-time writer.
+Additionally, cast member Tim Robinson (who joined the cast the previous season) was moved to the writing staff after one year as a featured player on the show.
+In December, Chicago Second City alum Katie Rich joined the writing staff.
+In January, comedians LaKendra Tookes and Leslie Jones were added to the writing staff.
+Both were part of the December casting call for a black female cast member.

+Additionally, starting with the Miley Cyrus-hosted episode, John Solomon (who had been a writer for the show since 2006) was promoted to co-writing supervisor, alongside Marika Sawyer and Bryan Tucker.

+This was also the final season for longtime writer Paula Pell (who had written for 18½ years since 1995), as she left midway through the season, after the Jimmy Fallon-hosted episode.
+Pell is the longest-tenured female writer in the history of the show.

+Also, this was Seth Meyers' final season as a writer (a role he had been in for nine seasons since 2005; and head writer for eight calendar years since 2006), as he left the show after the Melissa McCarthy-hosted episode.

-For the first half of the season, Seth Meyers, Colin Jost and Rob Klein were co-head writers.
-After Meyers' departure, Bryan Tucker replaced him as a co-head writer.
+For the first half of the season, Meyers, Jost and Klein were co-head writers.
+After Meyers' departure, Bryan Tucker (who's been an SNL writer since 2005) replaced him as a co-head writer.

-Prior to the start of the season, three new writers were hired: